This page provides information and resources to assist you in processing the paperwork required for the notification tier.

 Use the "authorizing eligibility" qualification chart to help find the appropriate regulations citation when submitting the Notification Form.

-There are currently 15 types of operations that could qualify for the notification tier: 5 compost, 1 contaminated soil, 3 transfer, 1 non-hazardous ash, , and 5 construction and demolition/inert debris operations.
+There are currently 21 types of operations that could qualify for the notification tier: 5 compost, 1 contaminated soil, 5 transfer/processing, 1 non-hazardous ash, 5 construction and demolition/inert debris, and 4 in-vessel digestion operations.

 Scroll down the second column of Permit Tier Placement Chart for a full list of operations that qualify for the EA notification tier.